scamiv/ActiveClone/README.md

 ## State of Project

 This is a first hacky implementation that currently fully works for my use case.
 However, it's important to note that the project's future is uncertain.
 Contributions and support from the community are welcome.
-While the core functionality is operational, cursor image handling is very hacky and only supports bitmap type cursors.
+While the core functionality is operational, cursor image handling is hacky and does not support DXGI_OUTDUPL_POINTER_SHAPE_TYPE_MASKED_COLOR type cursors.